Bell Records: Bell Records UK

 Bell UK initially kept its identity when the American label was reorganized into Arista in 1974, but a year later the UK label adopted the Arista name, although releases continued on the UK Bell label until 1976.
 Showaddywaddy released the last Bell single, "Under the Moon of Love", which reached No.1 in December 1976, before Arista UK briefly revived the label in 1981.
 The Bell logo has made occasional appearances on the jackets and labels of Arista UK releases.

 Current ownership

 The former catalog of Bell Records and its related labels is now owned by Sony Music Entertainment (now a sister company of Columbia Pictures) and managed by Legacy Recordings.

 Subsidiary and associated labels

-In addition to releasing their own records, Bell Records distributed at least five dozen custom labels throughout its existence.
-Among the most familiar labels are:
+In addition to releasing its own records, Bell Records distributed at least five dozen custom labels throughout its existence.
+Among the most familiar labels are as follows: